kensnyder/bunshine/README.md

 `\ ^ $ * + ? . ( ) | { } [ ]` will be escaped.
 If you need any of these
 behaviors, you'll need to pass in a `RegExp`.

-For example, the dot in `/assets/*.js` will not match all characters--only dots.™™
+For example, the dot in `/assets/*.js` will not match all characters--only dots.

 ### Not supported

-Support for regex-like syntax has been dropped in v2 due to a [RegExp Denial of Service vulnerability](https://security.snyk.io/vuln/SNYK-JS-PATHTOREGEXP-7925106).
+Support for regex-like syntax has been dropped in v2 due to the aforementioned [RegExp Denial of Service vulnerability](https://security.snyk.io/vuln/SNYK-JS-PATHTOREGEXP-7925106).
 For cases where you need to limit by character or specify optional segments, you'll need to pass in a `RegExp`.
 Be sure to check your `RegExp` with a ReDoS